valleyofdoom/PC-Tuning/README.md

 > [!CAUTION]
 > 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 - I would advise against installing drivers via Windows Update as they can be outdated compared to the ones provided by the vendor.
-Driver updates via Windows Update should be blocked if ``disable driver installation via windows update`` was disabled in section [Merging Registry Options](#merging-registry-options)
+Driver updates via Windows Update should be blocked if ``disable driver installation via windows update`` was set to ``true`` in section [Merging Registry Options](#merging-registry-options)

 - See [Chipset Device "Drivers" (= INF files) | Fernando](https://winraid.level1techs.com/t/intel-chipset-device-drivers-inf-files/30920)